 Alternatively, if you are working on the Timeline, you will notice that if you hover over a word, it highlights yellow and a scissor icon appears above.
 Click on the scissor icon and the subtitle will split.

-If two subtitle are right beside each other, you can hover over the Subtitle Drag Handles and the Merge icon will appear.
-Click on it and the to adjacent subtitles will merge!
+If two subtitles are right beside each other, you can hover over the Subtitle Drag Handles and the Merge icon will appear.
+Click on it and the two adjacent subtitles will merge!

 The right sidebar layout in the subtitle editor is your new best friend.
-Here you will fill the most useful features.
-The two most important being Settings and Hotkeys.
+Here you will find the most useful features - the two most important being Settings and Hotkeys.

-When you first are familiarizing with the Crowdscriber subtitle editor, you will be referring to these two a lot.
+When first familiarizing yourself with the Crowdscriber subtitle editor, you will be referring a lot to these two.you

 Hotkeys & FAQ

-Here will find a list of seven hotkeys that you can use to help you transcribe faster.
+Here you will find a list of seven hotkeys that can be used to help you transcribe faster.
 You'll want to refer back here regularly.

-Up top there are also FAQs.
+Above the hotkeys you will also find FAQs and a link to additional tutorials.
 If you can't find what you are looking for let us know!